Transfer of Shares

 Shares in a limited company can be transferred or sold either from one shareholder to another or to a third party and we can prepare all necessary transfer documentation for you.

 Note: As there is no immediate requirement to register details of a transfer of shares with Companies House (unlike share allocation for example) details of the transfer(s) will not be updated on the Companies House register until after the filing of the next confirmation statement (previously referred to as the annual return).

 If share transfers need to be registered at Companies House before the date of the Confirmation Statement (if share changes are for example required to open a bank account) an early Confirmation Statement can be filed.
-We can prepare a confirmation statement as part of this order – at an additional cost of £39.99.
+We can prepare a confirmation statement on your behalf if requested to do so.

 J30 Stock Transfer Form: A stock transfer form must be completed to legally transfer ownership from the existing shareholder to a new shareholder.
 If shares are sold for more than £1000, the new shareholder must send a copy of the transfer form to HMRC and pay the required Stamp Duty.
 The stamp duty fee is not included

 Meeting Minutes: All registered companies are required by Companies Act 2006 s.248 to maintain minutes of all meetings of the directors and for these to be available for inspection by any director.
 The directors should approve share transfers and issue minutes confirming the approval.